MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 The M engine identifies a data source using a combination of its _Kind_ and _Path_.
 When a data source is encountered during a query evaluation, the M engine will try to find matching credentials.
-If no credentials are found, the engine returns an special error that results in a credential prompt in Power Query.
+If no credentials are found, the engine returns a special error that results in a credential prompt in Power Query.

 The _Kind_ value comes from the [Data Source Kind](HandlingDataAccess.md#data-source-kind) definition.